tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Additional Deployment steps for the Identify widget:

+NOTE: Identify widget will no longer support http://localhost:6080 requests.

 If you enable the open this widget automatically when the app starts option, then point identify will be active and you can click on the map without opening the identify widget.